eurasiancities/eurasiancities/_essays/holden-cherepov.md

 ## Tables

-Table 1 -- Sports in the World Nomad Games^lxxxiv^]
+Table 1 -- Sports in the World Nomad Games^lxxxiv]

 |     ETHNOSPORT                                                                                                  |
 |-----------------------------------------------------------------------------------------------------------------|